 5. Visitors: All meetings shall be open to visitors, but visitors may be seated separately from members.
 The privilege of addressing the members of the Professional Education Council may be granted to a visitor at the Chair’s discretion.

 6. First and Second Readings: Most matters brought before the Professional Education Council require only one reading.
-Exceptions to this are the following, which require two readings: proposals to establish or make major revisions to programs; proposals to make major changes to the Bylaws of the Professional Education Council; or other substantive matters, as determined by the Chair.
-A member may move to suspend the rules and waive the second reading.
-This motion may be debated, and it requires approval by two-thirds of the voting members present.
+Proposals to amend the bylaws of the PEC and proposals related to other substantive matters, as determined by the Chair, require two readings.
+Prior to a vote on a motion, a member may move to require two readings on that motion.
+The motion to require two readings may be debated, and it requires approval by two-thirds of the voting members present.
+If the Chair has ruled that a matter requires two readings, a member may move to waive the second reading.
+The motion to waive the second reading may be debated, and it requires approval by two-thirds of the voting members present.

 7. Agenda and Minutes: The agenda for a meeting of the Professional Education Council and the minutes of the previous meeting shall be prepared by the Chair with the assistance of the Secretary/Recorder.
-Items for inclusion on the agenda must be submitted to the Secretary/Recorder by noon of the Friday preceding the meeting.
-All proposals must follow the formats established by the University Curriculum Committee.
+Items for inclusion on the agenda must be submitted to the Secretary/Recorder by the deadline stipulated by the Chair.
+All proposals must follow the formats established by the Undergraduate Curriculum Committee.
 The agenda and the minutes of the previous meeting shall be distributed to Professional Education Council members a reasonable time prior to the meeting.

 8. Alternates: A faculty member who cannot attend a meeting is responsible for designating another faculty member in the member’s department (or unit of representation) to attend and vote in the member’s place.
 A student member who cannot attend a meeting shall be responsible for designating another qualified student member to attend and vote in the member’s place.
 Professional educator members who cannot attend a meeting are asked to notify their appointed alternates to attend and vote in the member’s place.
 The member should provide the alternate with agenda materials.
 Members are expected to notify the Secretary/Recorder when they have asked alternates to attend in their places.